t-clark04/Clark-Data-Science-Portfolio/TidyData-Project/README.md

 # Tidy Data Project 🧹 ✨

 ## Overview 📊
-In this "tidy data" mini-project, I showcase my skills in data cleaning and visualization in Python, using a "messy" dataset on the medalists at the 2008 Summer Olympics in Beijing 🥇.
-With the help of methods like ``pd.melt()``, ``dropna()``, and ``str.split()``, I first transform the data according to the principles of "tidy data" put forth by New Zealand statistician Hadley Wickham.
+In this "tidy data" mini-project, I showcase my skills in data cleaning and visualization in Python, starting with a "messy" dataset on the medalists at the 2008 Summer Olympics in Beijing 🥇.
+With the help of methods like ``pd.melt()``, ``dropna()``, and ``str.split()``, I first transform the data according to the principles of ["tidy data"](https://www.jstatsoft.org/article/view/v059i10) put forth by New Zealand statistician Hadley Wickham.
 He proposed that data be formatted such that:

 (1) Every variable has its own column.